MadLily/Kubernetes_from_a_Dummy/README.md

 # Kubernetes_from_a_Dummy
-Notes learning K8s as a dummy.
+Notes of learning K8s as a dummy.